Soft, gooey cinnamon scrolls without the wait – no yeast, no rising, just mix, roll and bake!

 These Easy No-yeast Cinnamon Scrolls are soft, fluffy, packed with a buttery cinnamon centre and finished with a thick, glossy cream cheese glaze.
 I’ve made them more times than I can count, and my family absolutely loves them.

-With just 15 minutes of prep and just over 20 minutes in the oven, you’ve got a warm, fresh batch of cinnamon scrolls on the table – using simple supermarket ingredients.
+With only 15 minutes of prep and just over 20 minutes in the oven, you’ve got a warm, fresh batch of cinnamon scrolls on the table – using simple supermarket ingredients.
 No fuss, no waiting, just really good baking!

 Can I make cinnamon scrolls without yeast?